paulca55/google-homepage/README.md

 # Google Homepage

-Build the google.com homepage.
-From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)
+From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css), I was set the task of building the google.com homepage (without search functionality).

 In this project I used npm, gulp, Sass (SCSS syntax), flexbox and responsive web design techniques.